LankanHawkeye/BEAR/README.md

 	bash ./with_bootsrap_run_pipeline.sh ./input_file/Randomized.iris.data.2.class.csv

 Then, user has to specify the sample size of each of bootstrapped sample subsets.
 The bootstrapped sample subsets are generated and stored in subfolders of ./bootsrap_scripts/.

-The script will copy the content of ./bootsrap_scripts/ folder into each newly created folder.
-This will create an stable  folder structure for further processing.
-After the running of the script, please access each newly created folders in ./pipe_step_1_Bootsrapping/ folder and run the run_pipeline.sh.
+Please access to each newly created subfolder in ./pipe_step_1_Bootsrapping/ folder and run the run_pipeline.sh.
 This will generate feature aggregates and feature ensembles.
-And, each one of them will be evaulation using Naive Bayes classifier, Support Vector Machine Classifier, and Random Forest Classifier. e.g., bash ./run_pipeline.sh
+And, each feature set will be evaulated based on the classification performance measured by the area under curve (AUC) value of the classification ROC curve.
+Three classifiers (NB, SVM, and RF) with default parameter set are used:

+	bash ./run_pipeline.sh